wenqianchua/MDEF/docs/term01/00-designstudio.md

 **Demographics**

 People that have participated in this activity is from Malaysia, Indonesia, Spain, Korea, United States and Canada.
-I have reached out to family, friends, colleagues, and strangers that I have been talking to in a language learning app.
+I have reached out to my family, friends, colleagues, and strangers that I have been talking to in a language learning app.

 Their occupations are not limited to students, working professionals, athletes, and instructors.